Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Experiments

-\textbf{Prompt Consistency with Multiple Attributes.} It is crucial to evaluate the robust enhancement performance of our method under prompts with varying difficulties.
-Prompts involving multiple facial attributes pose a greater challenge to personalization's prompt consistency and better reflect practical user needs.
-Table \ref{table:attr_aware_qual} illustrates FreeCure's improvements on baselines facing prompts including different number of facial attributes.
-Generally, as the number of attributes in the prompt increases, the PC values of baselines tend to decrease.
-In contrast, due to the capability of the ROFA to enhance multiple attributes, the improvement in PC becomes more significant as the complexity of the prompt increases.
+\textbf{Prompt Consistency with Multiple Attributes.} Prompts involving multiple facial attributes pose a greater challenge to personalization's prompt consistency but better reflect practical user needs.
+Table \ref{table:attr_aware_qual} illustrates FreeCure's improvements on baselines with prompts including multiple facial attributes.
+As the number of attributes increases, the PC values of baselines tend to decrease.
+In contrast, FreeCure's improvement in PC becomes more significant as the complexity of the prompt increases.
+More analysis of FreeCure's non-disruption manner in multiple prompt personalization is available in Appendix.\ref{sec_supp-non-interference}.
+In summary, through integration with FreeCure, personalization models can effectively address more complex and realistic prompt instructions.

-We also validate that the subsequent enhancement processes of ROFA do not impact attributes that have already been enhanced when addressing different attributes.
-Figure \ref{fig:non-interference} visualizes the intermediate results at ROFA's different stages.
-It is clear that when asymmetric prompts are used in the latter stages of ROFA to enhance expressions, attributes previously enhanced through noise blending remain unaffected.
-This further demonstrates that the enhancement of multiple attributes by FreeCure does not compromise the quality of earlier processed attributes, thereby ensuring its overall enhancement performance and robustness.